Temple Summer in Germany

 Faculty

-• Dr. Andrea Schmidt, a Temple faculty member, serves as program director, oversees the academic program, and teaches the special topics course.
+• Dr. Andrea Schmidt, Assistant Professor in the Department of Modern Languages, Literatures and Cultures serves as program director, oversees the academic program, and teaches the special topics course.

 • Local faculty of interDaF teach the German language courses on this program.